-They are a part of many traditional cuisines, and are also a staple of the fast-food industry.
+Deep-fried foods play a role in many traditional cuisines and are a staple of the fast food industry.

-It largely comes down to the type of oil you use, and how you use it.
+This will depend partly on how often you eat it, but also on the type of oil you use and how you use it.

-Deep frying involves submerging a food in hot oil.
+Deep frying involves cooking food by submerging it in hot oil.

 The ideal temperature is around 350–375°F (176–190°C).